darrenlittlejohn/sql_mini_mentalhealth/README.md

 ### Formal Hypothesis

-Adults who report an unmet need for mental health treatment are more likely to be unemployed. being unemployed or out of the labor force than adults without unmet need, controlling for age, sex, race/ethnicity, and education.
+Adults who report an unmet need for mental health treatment are more likely to be unemployed or out of the labor force than adults without unmet need, controlling for age, sex, race/ethnicity, and education.

 *Primary Hypothesis (NSDUH only):* Unmet need Access, or unmet need for mental health services predicts employment status.
 We ask if lack of access to mental health care affects one’s ability to maintain employment, and what groups show the highest unmet need.